 Final Cut Pro 11+ added a "Sync to Music" feature that automatically aligns clips to a song.
 It's slick: drop in a song, drop in clips, Apple Intelligence picks cuts.
 But it's a black box — you don't see the beat grid, you can't customize the pattern, and you can't move it to another editor.

 Pulse Edit takes the opposite approach.
 You see every detected beat as a marker on the timeline.
-You pick from 11 explicit patterns (every beat, every bar, energy map, wedding/slow, buildup, etc.).
+You pick from 5 explicit patterns (Energy Map, Every Beat, Every Bar 4/4, Beat + Upbeat, Half Time), or let "Auto pattern from mood" choose for you.
 You can tweak sensitivity, time signature, subdivisions.
 The cuts land on the real Resolve timeline so you can move/refine each one.

 Feature comparison